nowakelabs/aparavi-duplicate-tool/README.md

 2. **Get File Details**: For each unique duplicate key found, it queries the API again to retrieve detailed information about all files sharing that key.

 3. **Export Report**: Exports a timestamped CSV report containing file names, duplicate counts, parent paths, and duplicate keys for all identified duplicate files.

+The script includes an optional duplicate cleanup feature that can:

+1. Identify the "original" file from each duplicate group (files in the main search directory are considered originals)
+2. Remove duplicate files from other locations
+3. Create breadcrumb text files in place of removed duplicates that point to the original file
+4. Log all deletions to a timestamped log file for auditing purposes

+To enable this feature:

+1. Set `$CleanupDuplicates = $true` in the script
+2. If needed, customize the `$BreadcrumbExtension` for the breadcrumb files

 ## Key Features